-In 2016, the Association of Americans Resident Overseas estimated that 8.7 million U.S. citizens were living abroad, and the Social Security Administration reported that over half a million people who live outside the United States receive some kind of Social Security benefit, including Social Security Disability benefits.
-Although disability insurance companies do not typically publish statistics regarding the number of policyholders or claimants that live abroad, it is safe to assume that at least a small percentage of U.S. citizens that are living outside of the United States will also be eligible to receive long term disability insurance benefits.
-If your long term disability claim has been wrongfully denied or terminated and you are living abroad, international long term disability attorney Nick A. Ortiz will fight for the benefits that you deserve.
+Although disability insurance companies do not typically publish statistics regarding the number of policyholders or claimants that live abroad, it is safe to assume that at least a small percentage of U.S. citizens living outside the United States will also be eligible to receive long term disability insurance benefits.
+If your long term disability claim has been wrongfully denied or terminated and you are living abroad, international long term disability attorney Nick A. Ortiz will fight for the benefits you deserve.

 Can I Collect Long Term Disability Benefits While Living Outside the United States?

 As with most questions relating to long term disability insurance benefits, the answer is determined by the terms of your insurance policy.
-If your policy includes a foreign residency limitation, you may not be eligible to receive benefits if you reside outside of the United States for a certain period of time (typically 6 months or more), or your payments will be limited to a specific period of time so long as you continue to reside out of the country.
+If your policy includes a foreign residency limitation, you may not be eligible to receive benefits if you reside outside of the United States for a certain time (typically 6 months or more), or your payments will be limited to a specific period so long as you continue to reside out of the country.

 Ortiz Law Firm Represents Long Term Disability Claimants Anywhere In The World